elixir-makeup/makeup/CONTRIBUTING.md

 The above description of the third element of the token is a slight simplification.
 Erlang iolists can contain *binaries*, *lists* and *integers representing bytes*.
-They can't contain arbitrary integers that encode unicode characters.
+They can't contain arbitrary integers that encode Unicode characters.

-It's very inconvenient to handle these unicode characters inside the lexer, so Makeup has chosen to handle them inside the *formatter*, which actually writes the "iolists" into an output device or a string.
+It's very inconvenient to handle these Unicode characters inside the lexer, so Makeup has chosen to handle them inside the *formatter*, which actually writes the "iolists" into an output device or a string.

-Because the *formatter* usually has to escape the token values anyway, it is natural to "escape" unicode characters at that level.
+Because the *formatter* usually has to escape the token values anyway, it is natural to "escape" Unicode characters at that level.
 The easiest way

 ## Improving an Existing Lexer

 There are probably lots of opportunities to profile the lexers and increase performance.
 Although performance is important, being correct is also important.
-When faced between the choice between being fast or being correct, you should be aware of the tradeoff.
+When faced between the choice between being fast or being correct, you should be aware of the trade-off.

 ## Writing a New Lexer